gvp-257/AnalogControlPanel/Readme.md

     InternalADC.speed2x();   // variations: speed1x (default), speed4x()

     // 8-bit readings that fit in a byte.
 Values 0 to 255:-

     InternalADC.readResolution(8);
     byte smallreading = InternalADC.analogRead(A4);

+    InternalADC.readResolution(10);
-    InternalADC.readResolution(10);     // back to readings in 0..1023 range
+    // back to readings in 0..1023 range, still speed2x.

     InternalADC.reference(INTERNAL); // other values: DEFAULT, EXTERNAL
     // as in Arduino's analogReference().
 See that documentation for details.